Strong data lifts stocks after tax scare; oil gains

 IHS Markit's flash factory PMI for the United States hit 60.6 in the first half of the month, the highest reading on records dating back to 2007.
 In the euro zone, the Composite PMI rose to a nine-month high of 53.7, higher than anticipated.
 Anything above 50 indicates expansion.

 Oil prices edged up with support from the economic data, but concerns over demand from India and Japan lingered, putting a check on gains.
-Crude futures were set to post a weekly loss.
+Crude futures posted a weekly loss.

 "Stronger PMIs across Europe, a weaker U.S. dollar, and some European countries planning to ease some of their restrictions are slightly supporting oil prices," UBS oil analyst Giovanni Staunovo said.